backbonecabal/ycabal-docs/docs.any.sender/transactionInclusion.md

 You can find more detail about the problems associated with managing transactions at the start of [this](https://docs.google.com/presentation/d/1gWrEjJICL23583pqKIsKg9HxIFUo6j_AvexrM1GPHvw/edit#slide=id.g703d72a88b_0_0) presentation.

-To solve these problems any.sender uses a combination of transaction replacements and multiple accounts to dynamically adjust fees to keep up with the market whilst also allowing for a flexible, concurrent system.
-This is what allows any.sender to guarantee that a transaction is never held up by other transactions, and that its price can always be adjusted to stay relevant to the current market.
+To solve these problems Backbone Cabal uses a combination of transaction replacements and multiple accounts to dynamically adjust fees to keep up with the market whilst also allowing for a flexible, concurrent system.
+This is what allows Backbone Cabal to guarantee that a transaction is never held up by other transactions, and that its price can always be adjusted to stay relevant to the current market.

 ## Gas market movement